Vitols999/QMS-WIKI/DocGisItemsTrkFilters.md

 ![Time Filter Hiking Check Range](images/DocAdv/TimeFilterHikingRange.jpg "Time Filter: Hiking Check Range")

 * Once you have applied this filter you can also [set a starting time](#change-time).
-Then open the project properties tab (Right click on the project - Edit) and you will get a pretty project diary with detailed info about estimated time for all Waypoints on the track.
+Then open the project properties tab (Right-click on the project - Edit) and you will get a pretty project diary with detailed info about estimated time for all Waypoints on the track.
 Taking this in your head ( or in a paper) can help you to check and take right decisions at place.

 ![Project Diary](images/DocAdv/ProjectDiarySample.jpg "Time Filter: Hiking Check Range")